ToyinFemi/LITA_Class_Practice-HR-Data/README.md

 # LITA_Class_Practice
+## Project Title
-This is the documentation of my first project whilst still learning Data Analysis with The Incubation Hub.
+### This is the documentation of my first project whilst still learning Data Analysis with The Incubation Hub.
+## Data Sources